 'ND Palomino' slow darkening pinto bean was jointly released by the North Dakota Agricultural Experiment Station and the USDA-ARS in 2016.
 'ND Palomino' slow darkening pinto bean offers the slow darkening trait and competitive agronomic performance.

+'Rosie' light red kidney (LRK) bean was released by the North Dakota Agricultural Experiment station in 2014.
 'Rosie' LRK has shown superior seed yield when compared with other commonly grown varieties in the region.
 In 2012-2014 'Rosie' produced about 800 pounds more per acre than CELRK, 330 more than 'Foxfire', and 140 more than 'Pink Panther'.

-'Talon' DRK has shown superior seed yield when compared with other commonly grown varieties in the region.
+'Talon' dark red kidney (DRK) bean was released by the North Dakota Agricultural Experiment station in 2014.
+'Talon' DRK has shown superior seed yield compared to other commonly grown varieties in the region.
 In 2012-2014 'Talon' produced about 10 pounds per acre more than 'Montcalm' and 170 pounds per acre more than 'Redhawk'.